Genoa, Illinois: City Council Members

 A City Clerk is also elected at-large and serves a four-year term.
-The current city clerk is Kendra Braheny, whose term began in 2021.
+The current city clerk is Becca Stevenson, whose term expires in 2029.

 Education

 Genoa is part of the Genoa-Kingston (GK) School District with nearby village Kingston.
-The district has four Public Schools: Kingston Elementary School (Grades K-2), Genoa Elementary School (Grades 3-5), Genoa-Kingston Middle School (Grades 6-8) and Genoa-Kingston High School (Grades 9-12).
-The school district's mascot is a “Cog”, and the school sports teams are the G-K Cogs (Acronym for Community of Genoa Schools) with the colors being royal blue and orange.
+The district has four Public Schools: Kingston Elementary School (Grades K-2), Genoa Elementary School (Grades 3–5), Genoa-Kingston Middle School (Grades 6–8) and Genoa-Kingston High School (Grades 9–12).
+The school district's mascot is a “Cog”, and the school sports teams are the G-K Cogs (Acronym for Community of Genoa Sports) with the colors being royal blue and orange.

 Sports

 Girls athletics include basketball, cheer leading, cross country, dance team, golf, soccer, softball, track and field, and volleyball.

 Boys athletics include football, baseball, basketball, cross country, golf, soccer, track and field, and wrestling.
 The town has three state championships to its name: the football team in 1977, the girls track team in 1989, and the girls volleyball team in 2022.
 Genoa-Kingston High School competes in the Big Northern Conference (BNC), while Genoa-Kingston Middle School competes in the Mid-Northern Conference (MNC).